kailash-manasarovar/statement/docs/timeline/2024/november.md

 ## Bangkok

 - On 7th or so of this month, I return to Madrid to fly to Thailand, a trip I had arranged for some time.
+- I stay at the Citadines Sukkumvit Soi 8 hotel.
+- The cleaner looks like she has been crying, every morning.

 ### Writing my police statement